 - Gavin Bonsen (PhD) (with Arian Wallach) - Wolf-human conflict in the middle-east

-Recent Past students:
+Recent Past Staff and Students:

 - Evan Webster (PhD) (UNSW) (with Richard Kingsford, David Keith, Ashish Sharma) - Defining the spatio-temporal effect of vegetation, disturbance and rainfall in water catchment areas